 Obsessed with the weather?
+Looking for the most accurate weather map?
 You’re not alone.
 According to the latest numbers, ‘weather’ is the sixth-most popular Google search query in the US and the only one in the top 10 that isn’t the name of something (like Facebook or YouTube).

 The most amazing thing about this statistic is that it doesn’t even count people who get their forecasts from sources other than Google – like weather apps.
 You may have already tried some free weather apps but found they didn’t meet your expectations.
 Here we’ll give you our list of the 10 best apps for weather – including the best free weather apps and best weather apps that cost money.

 Before we reveal the top 10, a word of note about data protection.
 Breaches of privacy by weather apps have been in the news a lot lately.
 Obviously, the best way to not have a weather app collect your data is to not download their app in the first place – but then you wouldn’t have the convenience of real-time weather forecasting.

 The Weather Channel is the most-downloaded weather app – and with good reason.
 It’s free, it lays out everything you need in a forecast (including hourly, daily, and 10-day view), and it displays the latest weather news.
 It even has social sharing features where you can upload and view photos and videos.
 An annual $3.99 subscription removes the ads, but there are better paid weather apps.

 The Weather Channel is best used as originally intended: as a free weather app that does all the basics well.